 Directions: Located just a few miles off Interstate 85 at the Groometown Rd/Grandover Parkway exit.
 Take Groometown Rd south (away from Greensboro) to Kivett Dr. and turn left.
 Take the second right onto Burnetts Chapel Rd. and the farm is on your right.

 2170 Marthas Chapel Rd., Apex

-Offers choose-and-cut Virginia Pines, Leyland Cypress, Carolina Saphire and Eastern Red Cedar Christmas trees, pre-cut fresh Fraser firs, wreaths, garland, table-top Fraser Firs, ball-and-burlap trees for planting and more.
-Hayrides, play area, bounce house, concessions available on weekends.
+Offers choose-and-cut Virginia Pines, Leyland Cypress, Carolina Saphire and Eastern Red Cedar Christmas trees, pre-cut fresh Fraser firs, wreaths, garland, table-top Fraser Firs, ball-and-burlap trees for planting after Christmas (come early if your are interested) and more.

 Directions: Take U.S. 64 West in Apex to N.C.
 751, then turn left on Marthas Chapel Road.

 468 Presnell Rd., Sparta

 Offers choose-and-cut Christmas trees – White pine and pre-cut Fraser fir.
 Wreaths and roping available.
 Enjoy a hayride to the fields and back with your whole family.